compilando/japm/tasks/active_context.md

    curl https://api.your-domain.com/health
    ```

+5. **Monitoring**:
+   - Check application logs
+   - Verify audit log generation
+   - Monitor log aggregation
+   - Set up alerting

-The project is now completely prepared for production deployment with Docker and Kubernetes, maintaining flexibility for local development with SQLite.
+The project now includes a comprehensive audit logging system that provides full traceability of all business operations, enhancing security, compliance, and operational visibility.
+The system is production-ready with Docker and Kubernetes support, maintaining flexibility for local development with SQLite.